 American John Henke said it best when, after piloting an annual study on supplier relationships, he concluded: “Our research shows that it is of economic benefit to both the customer and its suppliers to develop good, trusting relationships.”
 The reality is that although all companies from the smallest start-up to the largest enterprise have many things in common, one of the most important of these is the supplier.

-No business can operate without a supply chain in place resulting in the supplier relationship management (SRM) being a make-it-or-break-it strategic priority.
-For this reason, many companies implement a SRM program to track supplier contributions to the business over time, rate communications, and spot inefficiencies before they lead to significant losses or to a soured relationship.
-The good news is that regardless of how critical the product, need, or services are to your organization or the existing strength of the association, there are ways to ensure that every relationship remains both positive and profitable.
+No business can operate without a supply chain in place, resulting in supplier relationship management (SRM) being a make-it-or-break-it strategic priority.
+For this reason, many companies implement a SRM programme to track supplier contributions to the business over time, rate communications and spot inefficiencies, before they lead to significant losses or to a soured relationship.
+The good news is that regardless of how critical the product, need, or services are to your organisation, there are ways to ensure that every relationship remains both positive and profitable.

-Here are 5 tips to creating an optimized supplier relationship:
+Here are 5 tips to creating an optimised supplier relationship:

 1. Communicate clearly

 Clear communication is the foundation of any successful relationship, especially of that with your suppliers.
-If you put the time and effort into developing effective, efficient ways of communicating with each other right from the start it will avoid pitfalls in performance and service throughout your entire business relationship.
+If you put the time and effort into developing effective, efficient ways of communicating with each other right from the start, it will avoid pitfalls in performance and service throughout your entire business relationship.
+Implementing an AP automation platform can further enhance this communication by streamlining processes and ensuring timely and accurate exchanges of information.

-For example, if a payment is going to be late you should let your supplier know about it as soon as possible.
-Instead of having a negative impact on your relationship this type of straightforward and prompt communication will be appreciated as it gives them time to plan around any delays.
-Of course, you want this type of communication to be the exception rather than the rule!
+For example, if a payment is going to be late you should let your supplier know as soon as possible.
+Instead of having a negative impact on your relationship, this type of straightforward and prompt communication will be appreciated as it gives them time to plan around any delays.
+Of course, you want this type of delay to be the exception rather than the rule!

 2. Manage expectations

-Whenever signing on a supplier ensure that all the stakeholders on both sides (manager or otherwise, manufacturers or vendors) have a clear understanding of exactly what the agreement will entail.
-Both your team and theirs should know what is expected of them especially in terms of deliverables, key performance indicators (KPIs) and which lines of communication to follow.
+When working with a new supplier, ensure that all the stakeholders on both sides (manager or otherwise, manufacturers or vendors) have a clear understanding of exactly what the agreement will entail.
+Both your team and theirs should know what is expected of them, especially in terms of deliverables, key performance indicators (KPIs) and which lines of communication to follow.

 Just as every person is different, so are suppliers.
-Ensure that your organization builds a personal relationship with every individual supplier regardless of size and can address their unique needs.
+Ensure that your organisation builds a personal relationship with each individual supplier and can address their unique needs, regardless of size.
 If necessary, assign a customer service representative to each account to ensure that they’re well looked after.

 In this age of global supply chains and digital business, a dedicated representative can help build a positive and productive relationship that’s culturally sensitive and has a personal touch – even if you’re sourcing as an enterprise.
 This attention to detail will be noticed and pay off over and over.

 Poor management of your business relationship can have long-reaching effects and possibly be detrimental to your business.
-For example, while a company may occasionally extend supplier refund periods to cover their own capital requirements, turning this into a regular management method can threatens the entire supply chain.
+For example, while a company may occasionally go beyond supplier payment periods to cover their own capital requirements, turning this into a regular management method can threaten the entire supply chain.
 This is especially true when working with smaller businesses that don’t have enterprise-level reserves and are therefore more dependent on that cash flow.

 While late payments can negatively affect your relationship with suppliers or result in additional costs due to fees, in reality you risk losing them from the supply chain completely (especially if they end up closing their doors).
-Recognize their success as contributing to your own and do everything possible to support them.
-The result will be a productive, long-term, and mutually beneficial business relationship.
+Recognise their success as contributing to your own and do everything possible to support them.
+The result will be a productive, long-term and mutually-beneficial business relationship.

 5. Pay promptly